-There are two things in the effective potential energy: (I) we need to achieve $\abs{\alpha^0}\ll\abs{\beta^0}$ due to the condition $\epsilon=-\alpha^0/2\beta^0\ll1$; (II) $\beta^0>0$ for the mass term to be positive, which means $\alpha^0<0$.
+There are two aspects of the effective potential: (I) we need to ensure $\abs{\alpha^0}\ll\abs{\beta^0}$ due to the condition $\epsilon=-\alpha^0/2\beta^0\ll1$; (II) $\beta^0>0$ for the mass term to be positive, which means $\alpha^0<0$.
 Depending on how the CHM is constructed, we can adjust $\alpha^0$ and $\beta^0$ so that the potential energy has the correct minimum and the Higgs mass is correct through the contributions of the additional resonances introduced.
 Whether the adjustment is large or not depends on the representation of fermion multiplets.

 The effective Higgs potential is of the form Eq. (\ref{34}), we do not yet see the explicit contributions of other particles to this effective potential.
 Calculating their contributions is very complicated.
-The one-loop contributions of guage, top quark, and Higgs fields which comes from the resonance meson components.
-There is a less dynamical alternative: We consider the particles as SM, and their contributions are calculated as SM, but now the masses of particles are functions of $\sin(h/f)$.
-Therefore, the effective potential at 0K and high temperature have the forms,
+The one-loop contributions of gauge bosons, top quark, and Higgs fields come from the resonance meson components.
+There is a less dynamical alternative: We consider the particles as in the SM, and their contributions are calculated as in the SM, but now the masses of particles are functions of $\sin(h/f)$.
+This is the like-SM method as introduced in Sec.\ref{secInt}.
+Therefore, the effective potential at 0K and high temperatures takes the following forms,

 in which